georgeerol/RoboticArmPickAndDrop/README.md

-# Robotic arm - Pick & Place project
+# Robotic arm - Pick and Drop

 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.